Skip To Content

 Social Justice and Advocacy

-The Social Justice and Advocacy Consultant, together with the Social Justice and Advocacy Committee, coordinates and advances the public witness of our Diocese on issues of social and ecological justice.
+The Social Justice and Advocacy consultant, together with the Social Justice and Advocacy Committee, coordinates and advances the public witness of our Diocese on issues of social and ecological justice.
 We seek to be faithful to God’s call to compassion and justice, live out our baptismal vows, and engage faithfully with the world.

 Our work connects with the Cast the Net Calls to Action, particularly: